 In December 2012, the European Parliament voted on the adoption of the Unitary Patent Regulation and the Translation Arrangements Regulation.
 Two months later, in February 2013, 25 of the 28 EU Member States signed the Unified Patent Court Agreement (“the UPCA”) after about 40 years of discussions.
-At present, Spain, Poland and Croatia have not decided whether to participate in the system.
+So far, Spain, Poland and Croatia have not adopted the system.

 The Unitary Patent

 The Unitary Patent will serve as a complement to the existing European patent system.
 In particular, the new patent system aims to reduce administrative and translation costs by offering proprietors a single patent with validity in all of the EU Member States that are participating in the unitary patent system.

 There are currently two alternative options for those wishing to protect their inventions in Europe.
 The first alternative is to file national applications for patent protection in individual European countries either as direct applications or via the PCT route.
 The second alternative is to apply for a European patent through the European Patent Office (EPO) in Munich either as a direct application or via the PCT route.
 The European patent, once granted, allows patent proprietors to choose which of the 38 countries within the system that will be covered by the patent protection, and requires all or part of the patent (the claims) to be translated into the national language of each respective selected country (validation).